ansys/pystk/doc/source/api/ansys/stk/core/graphics/IRasterFilter.rst

 IRasterFilter
 =============

-.. py:class:: IRasterFilter
+.. py:class:: ansys.stk.core.graphics.IRasterFilter

    object

    A filter for processing raster datasets.
 RasterFilter is the base class for all raster filters...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IRasterFilter

 Overview
 --------